RobinKarlsson/STTCL/README.md

 # STTCL
-script to build STTCL TM data and build the STTCL website
+script to edit STTCL TM data and build the STTCL website

 UNDER CONSTRUCTION